-In addition to reviewing the case material, the Secretariat will analyse policies and procedures relevant to the service delivery.
+In addition to reviewing the case material, the Secretariat will analyse policies and procedures relevant to the themes, service delivery and emerging research.
 The Secretariat also conducts extensive research to support the case material, including exploration of relevant academic and scientific papers, policy analysis and interjurisdictional scans.